containerscrew/awstools/README.md

 # awstools
-Swiss razor for my day to day working with AWS
+Swiss army knife for my day to day working with AWS

+Still in progress :)